tari-project/tari/RFC/src/Glossary.md

 [mining worker]: #mining-worker

 A Mining Worker is responsible for performing Proof-of-Work tasks received from its parent [Mining Server].

+## Node id
+[node id]: #node-id

+A node id is a unique identifier that specifies the location of a [Consensus Node] or [Consensus Client] in the Tari communication network.
+The node id can either be obtained from registration on the [Base Layer] or can be derived from the public identification key of a [Consensus Node] or [Consensus Client].

 ## Range proof
 [range proof]: #range-proof